Introduction

 Contraception is an important part of having a healthy sex life.

-Using contraception allows you to have sex while preventing an unplanned pregnancy.
+Using contraception allows you to have sex while preventing an unplanned pregnancy (for sex that can result in pregnancy).
 Many different methods of contraception are available.
 It’s important to discuss contraception with a new partner before you decide to have sex.
 Contraception affects both you and your partner, so you are both responsible for it.

 Not everyone will need to think about contraception as not all types of sex can result in pregnancy.
 The type of contraception you use is your choice.